SPT-Mod-Dev/SPT-Mod-Dev/README.md

 # Saving Private Tryin' Historical MP Full Changelog

+### 3.1.3
+#### UK
+ - Fixed "Reinforce The Empire" being in the wrong position
+#### Soviet Union
+ - Patched exploit from "Restore Cossack Units" by removing the 1 infantry division you gain [Renaming any template to the infantry name would spawn that division when the focus was done.
+Doesnt work for horse divions btw]

 ### 3.1.2 - Performance Addition
 - Merged Spot Optimization Mod which does:
     - Lag days for lower speed = `30`